Dog harnesses vs dog collars?

 There always seems to be a question of which tool is best for walking, training, etc. As a dog owner, you may be wondering whether the dog collar or dog harness is best.
 They both have benefits, but which one is the superior of the two?

 Dog collars are best to hang identification tags.
 They also are the best for teaching your dog commands.
-They are very helpful for training.
+They are accommodating for training.

-Some dog harnesses can be difficult to get your dog in to.
+Some dog harnesses can be challenging to get your dog into.
 Dog collars are easier to put on.
-If you are turned off by all the straps and clips of a dog harness, invest in a step-in dog harness so all your dog simply has to do is step in to it and you are ready to go.
+If you are turned off by all the straps and clips of a dog harness, invest in a step-in dog harness so all your dog simply has to do is step into it and you are ready to go.

-If you travel a lot, a dog harness can prevent your dog from moving around your car or jumping out the car.
-Dog harnesses can double as a seat belt for your dog.
+If you travel a lot, a dog harness can prevent your dog from moving around your car or jumping out of the car.
+Dog harnesses can double as a seatbelt for your dog.
 Your dog harness can be connected to your car's seat belt to keep them safe and secure during your drives.

 Both dog harnesses and collars are best in their respective areas.
 It is important to remember that both dog collars and harnesses are beneficial for different things.
 Decide what your goal is and you will be able to know which is best for your dog right now.